You might choose to send emails from a valid email account on a corporate email server because you want to:

 To set up a customer-owned mail server:

-- Provide your Barracuda PhishLine representative with the following information:
+- Provide your Barracuda PhishLine support technician or consultant with the following information:

 For sending emails: